Learning Pathways for Your Child

 For more information, see https://myfuture.edu.au or www.youthcentral.vic.gov.au.

 The Victorian Certificate of Education (VCE) is a qualification that is recognised around the world.
-The VCE is usually undertaken in Year 11 and Year 12, but many students start their VCE in Year 10.
+The VCE is usually undertaken in Year 11 and Year 12, but many students start in Year 10.
 It is a valuable pathway to university study, further education and training (for example, at a TAFE), or employment.
 It is also possible to undertake a nationally recognised Vocational Education and Training (VET) program, including a school-based apprenticeship or traineeship, within the VCE.

-For more information, see www.vcaa.vic.edu.au.
+For more information, see www.vcaa.vic.edu.au/curriculum/vce/Pages/Index.aspx.

 VET (Vocational Education and Training)

-‘Get VET’ is a Victorian Curriculum and Assessment Authority (VCAA) publication highlighting the valuable contribution VET can make to a student’s learning program and future.
-The online resource allows you to explore the wide range of opportunities available for secondary students to gain an extra qualification, skills, knowledge and workplace experience, creating employment opportunities and educational pathways while contributing towards the VCE or VCAL.
+‘Get VET’ is a VCAA publication highlighting the valuable contribution VET can make to a student’s learning program and future.
+The online resource allows you to explore the wide range of opportunities available for secondary students to gain an extra qualification, skills, knowledge and workplace experience, creating employment opportunities and educational pathways while contributing towards the VCE, VCE VM or VPC.
 The suite of Get VET resources can be accessed from www.vcaa.vic.edu.au/studentguides/getvet/Pages/Index.aspx.

-For more resources, see www.myskills.gov.au/career-info/advising-on-careers.
+For more resources, see www.yourcareer.gov.au/learn-and-train/myskills.

 Structured workplace learning